Imdavyking/fuse_wallet/README.md

 11. **Backup and Recovery:** Prime Wallet enables users to create secure backups of their wallet information.
 In the unfortunate event of a lost or compromised device, our recovery process is straightforward and well-documented.

 12. **Real-Time Push Notifications:** Users can opt to receive real-time notifications for all transactions, keeping them informed about account activity even when they're on the go.

-13. **Customer Support:** We offer a dedicated customer support system to assist users with any issues, inquiries, or technical difficulties, ensuring a smooth experience.

 14. **Continuous Improvement:** We are committed to enhancing Prime Wallet based on user feedback and industry developments.
 Regular updates and feature enhancements will ensure that our users always have access to the latest advancements.